Young Hispanic student with long hair, waving arms, smiling on college campus

 6 Fun Ways to Prepare for Your First Year of College

 College-bound students have a right to be enthusiastic—and a little nervous!
-Here's how to channel that energy into getting ready for your freshman year.
+Here's how to channel that energy to prepare for your first year on campus.

 With the school year more than halfway through (how is that possible?!), more and more high school seniors are locking in their postgrad decisions—whether it’s a four-year university, a two-year community college, working life, the military, or otherwise.
 For college-bound students, the prospect of finally being (relatively) on their own, free as a bird, is simultaneously the most exciting thing ever (ohmygosh), and the most terrifying (ohmygoshwhat).